InkyZima/CultureAI/docs/project_plan.md

 *   **Objective:** Refine the application based on testing feedback, optimize for performance (especially for Raspberry Pi if targeted), and prepare for deployment.
 Consider containerization for consistent local deployment if needed.
 *   **Aspects to Consider:**
     *   **Performance Optimization:** Profile the application for performance bottlenecks, optimize code, consider model quantization or smaller models for Raspberry Pi compatibility.
 Leverage LangChain's model management if helpful.
-    *   **Refinement based on Testing Feedback:** Address any usability issues within Gradio UI, refine conversation flow, improve error handling, and enhance overall user experience based on testing in Phase 4.
+    *   **Refinement based on Testing Feedback:** Address any usability issues within streamlit UI, refine conversation flow, improve error handling, and enhance overall user experience based on testing in Phase 4.
     *   **Raspberry Pi Deployment Preparation (if desired):**  Test application on Raspberry Pi, optimize for resource constraints, create deployment instructions, consider containerization (Docker) for easier deployment if needed.
     *   **Documentation (Basic):** Create basic user and developer documentation.
 *   **To-Do List (Phase 5):**
     1.  **Performance profiling and optimization (focus on Raspberry Pi if targeting it).**
-    2.  **Address usability issues and refine conversation flow based on testing feedback within Gradio.**
+    2.  **Address usability issues and refine conversation flow based on testing feedback within streamlit.**
     3.  **Enhance error handling and logging based on testing, refine tenacity retry strategies if necessary.**
     4.  **Test and optimize application specifically on Raspberry Pi (if applicable), consider containerization for deployment.**
     5.  **Create basic user and developer documentation.**